-April 16, 1984 Date Adopted: Date Modified: May 10, 2006 Date Reviewed: April 20, 1994 Date Modified: November 13, 2007 Date Modified: January 15, 1997 Date Modified: February 8, 2012 Date Modified: December 15, 1999 Date Modified: May 11, 2016

-Date Modified: January 15, 2003
+Date Adopted: April 16, 1984 Date Modified: May 10, 2006 Date Reviewed: April 20, 1994 Date Modified: November 13, 2007 Date Modified: January 15, 1997 Date Modified: February 8, 2012 Date Modified: December 15, 1999 Date Modified: May 11, 2016 Date Modified: January 15, 2003 Date Modified: December 8, 2021

-To promote a fair, supportive and safe work and school environment, harassment or bullying of individuals is prohibited by federal, state and local policy and shall not be tolerated in the Agency.
-Agency employees, volunteers and students on Agency property, premises, vehicles or facilities or while engaged in Agency business or present at any Agency function or Agency-sponsored activity shall not engage in harassing or bullying behavior and shall not engage in reprisal, retaliation or false accusation against a victim, witness or an individual who has reliable information about an act of harassment or bullying.
+The Agency is committed to providing a safe, supportive and civil work and school/learning environment in which individuals are treated with dignity and respect.
+Bullying and/or harassing behavior can seriously disrupt the ability of staff to maintain a safe and civil environment and the ability of students to learn and succeed.
+Harassment or bullying of individuals is prohibited by federal, state and local policy and is not tolerated in the Agency.
+Accordingly, Agency employees, volunteers and students on Agency property, premises, vehicles or facilities or while engaged in Agency business or present at any Agency function or Agency-sponsored activity shall not engage in harassing or bullying behavior and shall not engage in reprisal, retaliation or false accusation against a victim, witness or an individual who has reliable information about an act of harassment or bullying.
 (Volunteer means an individual who has regular, significant contact with students.)
 This policy is also in effect for others doing business with or performing services for the Agency or if the misconduct directly affects the good order, efficient management and welfare of the Agency.